 Putting together a case that proves a negligent driver’s liability can be particularly challenging in pedestrian accident cases, where the injured victim might not be in a position to describe what happened.
 At Durham Law Group, our Atlanta pedestrian accident attorneys know how to investigate an accident, gather evidence, and prepare and present a persuasive case that proves a driver’s negligence, liability and fault.
 Our team is devoted to achieving excellent results for our clients through settlement or litigation, as the case requires.

-If you or a loved one has been hurt in a pedestrian accident in Atlanta, call Durham Law Group at 404-845-3434 for a free consultation with an experienced, dedicated and successful Atlanta personal injury lawyer.
+If you or a loved one is in need of an Atlanta pedestrian accident lawyer, call Durham Law Group at 404-845-3434 for a free consultation with an experienced, dedicated and successful Atlanta pedestrian accident lawyer.